K-homological finiteness and hyperbolic groups: Poincar e duality and twisted K-cycles

 satisfying certain equations which we do not specify here (the zig-zag equations of the theory of adjoint functors.)
 Given \(\Delta\) as above, a `Poincar\'e duality' map is defined by

 or in other words, by composing in \(\KK\), the morphisms \(x\otimes 1_A\in \KK_*(A, A\otimes A)\) with \(\Delta\in \KK_1(A\otimes A, \C)\), to get a morphism in \(\KK_{*+1}(A, \C) = \K^{*+1}(A)\).

-For $\hi$, such fundamental classes $\Delta$ and $\widehat{\Delta}$ are constructed in \cite{Emerson}, and, using the Baum-Connes machinery, it is shown that \(\Delta \cap \) is an isomorphism when $\G$ is regular and torsion-free.
+For $\hi$, such fundamental classes $\Delta$ and $\widehat{\Delta}$ are constructed in \cite{Emerson}, and, using the Baum - Connes machinery, it is shown that \(\Delta \cap \) is an isomorphism when $\G$ is regular and torsion-free.
 The inverse isomorphism comes from \(\widehat{\Delta}\).
-The class \(\Delta\) is defined as an \emph{extension}, \emph{i.e.} as a cycle for the Brown - Douglas - Filmore group \(\mathrm{Ext}(\hi\,\otimes \,\hi, \C)\), whose Busby invariant is as follows.
+The class \(\Delta\) is defined as an \emph{extension}, \emph{i.e.} as a cycle for the Brown - Douglas - Fillmore group \(\mathrm{Ext}(\hi\,\otimes \,\hi, \C)\), whose Busby invariant is as follows.
 First let

 be the Busby invariant of the extension \eqref{eq:crossed_extension}.
 Thus \(\tau\) is the integrated form of the covariant pair associated to the regular representation \(\lambda \colon \G \to \B(\ell^2\G)\) followed by the quotient map \(\B \to \B/\Comp\), and the map \(\phi\mapsto \M (\tilde{\phi})\) followed by the quotient map, where \(\tilde{\phi}\) is an extension of \(\phi\in C(\bd \G)\) to a continuous function on \(\overline{\G}\).
 Let